-Connect the HDMI output port on the rear panel of the STB with the HDMI input port of your digital TV by using an HDMI cable (Not provided).
-An HDMI cable carries both the digital Video and digital Audio signals; a separate audio connection to your TV is not needed.
+Connect the HDMI port on the rear panel of the STB with the HDMI port of your digital TV by using an HDMI cable.
+As an HDMI cable carries audio signals, a separate audio connection to your TV is not needed.